-Recall that JCIDS discusses things called attributes, which are "a quantitative or qualitative characteristic of an element or its actions" [CJCSM 3170.01C, p.
-GL-5].
-If you have a JIC, the JIC will list a set of attributes; if you don't, you can refer to attributes listed in the relevant JOCs and JFCs).
+Recall that JCIDS discusses things called attributes, which are "a quantitative or qualitative characteristic of an element or its actions" [CJCSI 3170.01G, p.
+GL-3].
+If you have a JIC or a JEC, that document will list a set of attributes; if you don't, you can refer to attributes listed in related concept documents such as a JOC.